sanarm123/Datarynx/README.md

 No Thirdparty tools required to install.

-Sory and Filter Has been implemented.(Click on picker for select property) then click on up and down arrow buttons for sorting.
+Filter and sorting functionalities has been implemented.(Click on picker for select property then click on up and down arrow buttons for sorting).

 <h1>Below Badges Are For Code Quality And Build</h1>